jurosh/regex-workshop/README.md

 - form field data validation (either on the client with JavaScript or Flash/Flex or on pretty much any backend from CF via PHP to Java or Ruby)
 - text pattern recognition
 - URL rewrite rules with Apache or IIS
-- powerful replace feature in you text editor
+- powerful replace feature in you text editors
 - and many more.

 ### Definitions of regular expressions